 - Editing the writing of other engineers

-As you can see, technical writing is very important.
-Plus, I find it to be a great way to understand complex subjects.
+Clearly, technical writing is very important.
+Plus, it’s a great way to deeply understand complex subjects.

-So, improve your technical writing by following these 13 easy to follow tips that I’ve used myself.
+So, improve your technical writing by following these 13 easy to follow tips that I use myself.

 #1 Read and read some more

-You’ll learn how to quickly jump into the meat of a subject without any fluff talk.
-Also, you’ll see how detailed the writing is.
-Then how they dish out the information to you instantly.
+You’ll learn how to quickly jump into the meat of subjects without any fluff talk.
+All the while, learning how detailed your writing should be.

 Start with reading those boring textbooks from school.
 Another great resource you have is manuals.